-Generally, raw oysters are safe to eat, but just as with the consumption of any type of raw fish or seafood, there is the possibility for food-borne illness.
+Generally, raw oysters are safe to eat, but just as with the consumption of any raw fish or seafood, there is a possibility for food-borne illness.
 Raw oysters may be contaminated with Vibrio vulnificus, which is a bacteria related to cholera.
-Oysters harvested in warm waters, like the Gulf Coast of the southern United States, are more likely to be infected with the bacteria than oysters harvested from colder water.
+Oysters harvested in warm water are more likely to be infected than oysters harvested from colder water.

 Eating raw oysters also puts you at risk for contracting hepatitis A.

 A healthy person who ingests the bacteria may suffer from abdominal pain, vomiting, and diarrhea.
-The infection may be much more serious in a person who has liver disease or is immunocompromised, because the bacteria can get into the bloodstream and cause septicemia, which is fatal about 50 percent of the time.
+The infection can be serious in a person who has liver disease or is immunocompromised, because the bacteria can get into the bloodstream and cause septicemia, which is fatal about 50 percent of the time.

 If you've been told not the consume raw oysters, you must avoid them.
 The only way to kill the bacteria is through cooking.
 There are myths that adding lots of hot sauce or drinking alcohol while you eat raw oysters will kill the bacteria, but those rumors are not true.

 Centers for Disease Control and Prevention.
 "Vibrio Vulnificus."
 Accessed February 13, 2012. http://www.cdc.gov/nczved/divisions/dfbmd/diseases/vibriov/.